 How have companies used marketing myopia?

-Marketing myopia is a term coined by Professor Theodore Levitt that describes the tendency of businesses to focus on the short-term bottom line rather than the long-term health of the business.
-Marketing myopia is the tendency of marketers to focus on a single segment of a market rather than the entire market.
+Myopia is a term coined by Professor Theodore Levitt that describes the tendency of businesses to focus on the short-term bottom line rather than the long-term health of the business.
+It is the tendency of marketers to focus on a single segment of a market rather than the entire market.

 - Keep in mind your marketing strategy is founded on facts rather than guesswork.
 This will help you avoid making decisions based on what you think might be best for your business and instead focus on what has been proven to produce results.